Juri-W-S/pyRMTools/README.md

 <p align="center">
   <img src="results/figures/md_fig/rm_scout.png" width="700">
 </p>

 ---

 ## Supplementary Material

-Additional figures, tables and analyses not included in the manuscript are available in `results/`.
+Additional figures and tables, e.g. Table A.1, not included in the manuscript in full size and length are available in `results/`.

 ---